{{item.title}}

 Explore recent market activity in our latest Capital Markets outlook

-Once shareholders approve the SPAC merger and all regulatory matters have been cleared, the merger will close and the target company becomes a public entity.
+Once shareholders approve the SPAC merger and all regulatory matters have been cleared, the merger closes and the target company becomes a public entity.
 A Form 8-K, with information equivalent to what would be required in a Form 10 filing of the target company (commonly referred to as the Super 8-K), must be filed with the US Securities and Exchange Commission (SEC) within four business days of closing.

 To create a clear path forward, you need the confidence that comes from working with a team of straight-talking advisors and actionable insights from a team of dedicated professionals.
 Find out how we can guide you through each step of the readiness assessment process and beyond.